PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 At the end of every page in the docs and handbook is a form where visitors can ask questions about the content of that page.
 (These questions also appear in the relevant category in the [PostHog community](/questions).)

-Community questions appear in Zendesk but tickets are closed automatically if an answer is picked as a solution on the website.
+Community questions appear in Zendesk and tickets are closed automatically if an answer is picked as a solution on the website.
 Ideally, the original poster is the one who marks a response as the solution.
 If they don't, feel free to close the ticket in Zendesk once you've replied.

 ## How do I answer community questions?